 The Tongue Controlled Embouchure, or TCE for short, is an embouchure system suitable for all brass-playing musicians.
 It is also system that relies on a number of simple ideas that enable a player to identify key areas of their development and grow into a powerful brass musician.

-The core teachings of the Tongue Controlled Embouchure can be summarised in four concepts:
+The core teachings of the Tongue Controlled Embouchure can be summarised in five concepts:

 Advantages of learning this playing system include, but are not limited to: